NightFright2k19/doom_sbardef/README.md

 **1) Status Bar Plus**<br>
 Like the vanilla status bar, but with transparency (based on the *tran_filter_pct* setting in woof.cfg)!
 As a bonus, you'll find indicators for Chainsaw/Super Shotgun (ARMS: "8" and "9") and Berserker mode (ARMS: "1").
 There's also a small frame around the mugshot telling you which armor type is used (green: 33%, blue: 50%).
-Will also work with widescreen STBAR lumps!<br>
+Widescreen STBAR lumps are supported.<br>
 <img width="1917" height="328" alt="00_statusbar-plus" src="https://github.com/user-attachments/assets/2d7785e1-643f-40ad-8b29-dc4c7e0b9d69" />
 <br><br>